 The Quarry Bay Park is a leisure park, perfect for a break in your day.
 Relax after all that exploring and enjoy some downtime in this big open space!

 The park offers some great active options!
 If you’re in a group, you can try out the tennis courts or basketball courts.
-There are also fitness stations dotted around the park, so you can burn some calories if you feel the need.
+There are also fitness stations dotted around the park, so you can burn some calories and stay fit if you feel the need.

 Mostly, though, this is the perfect spot to chill.
 The most relaxing places in the park are likely the Tai Chi garden, the lookout tower, the seafront promenade, and the conservation center.
 You can also view some of the amazing plants in the gardens.